-- The Policy Decision Point (PDP), which is responsible for taking access control decisions. - The Policy Enforcement Point (PEP), which the PDP decisions with respect to allowing access to a piece of data. - The Policy Administration Point (PAP), which records the obligations associated with the PIIs. - The Obligation Handler, which executes A-PPL obligations related to the personal data handling and is complemented by the Event Handler (serving as the entry point to trigger the events which are responsible for the event based triggers) and the Action Handler (facilitating actual action execution) - The Logging Handler, which provides an extensible secure logging interface to support all logging related functionality during the policy enforcement and personal data handling process. - The Evidence Handler, which is responsible for the compilation of evidence, based on engine operations. - The Audit Handler, which provides a central component for handling audit requests by facilitating the process of retrieving the necessary information from the various subcomponents.
+- The Policy Decision Point (PDP), which is responsible for taking access control decisions. - The Policy Enforcement Point (PEP), which the PDP decisions with respect to allowing access to a piece of data.
+The PEP acts as an orchestrator of the enforcement process, orchestrating two modules, namely the Action and Obligation Handlers. - The Policy Administration Point (PAP), which records the obligations associated with the PIIs. - The Obligation Handler, which executes A-PPL obligations related to the personal data handling and is complemented by the Event Handler (serving as the entry point to trigger the events which are responsible for the event based triggers) and the Action Handler (facilitating actual action execution) - The Logging Handler, which provides an extensible secure logging interface to support all logging related functionality during the policy enforcement and personal data handling process. - The Evidence Handler, which is responsible for the compilation of evidence, based on engine operations. - The Audit Handler, which provides a central component for handling audit requests by facilitating the process of retrieving the necessary information from the various subcomponents.